Colorado: Western Slope

 The Colorado National Monument near Grand Junction is made up of high desert canyons and sandstone rock formations.

 The Western Slope of Colorado includes the western face of the Rocky Mountains and all of the area to the western border.
 This area includes several terrains and climates from alpine mountains to arid deserts.
 The Western Slope includes many ski resort towns in the Rocky Mountains and towns west to Utah.
 It is less populous than the Front Range but includes a large number of national parks and monuments.

-The northwestern corner of Colorado is a sparsely populated region, and it contains part of the noted Dinosaur National Monument, which not only is a paleontological area, but is also a scenic area of rocky hills, canyons, arid desert, and streambeds.
+The northwestern corner of Colorado is a sparsely populated region, (Note: the U.S. Census Bureau Quick facts reference link here has all northwestern counties in Colorado.
+It shows the Population density, which is low for each county, meaning that Northwestern Colorado is sparsely populated.) and it contains part of the noted Dinosaur National Monument, which not only is a paleontological area, but is also a scenic area of rocky hills, canyons, arid desert, and streambeds.
 Here, the Green River briefly crosses over into Colorado.